Geophaps: Taxonomy

 A fourth species, the crested pigeon is sometimes placed within the genus.

 Evolution

 Pigeons in the genus Geophaps are believed to have evolved from bird fossils which were found at Riversleigh, north-west Queensland.
 The fossils were described as a new genus and species of pigeon and are the oldest Columbia fossils to have been found globally.
-The fossil species has been most closely linked to the Australian bronze wings, including Geophaps species and suggests that pigeons may have evolved in the southern hemisphere.
+The fossil species has been most closely linked to the Australian bronzewings, including Geophaps species and suggests that pigeons may have evolved in the southern hemisphere.
 The fossil find indicates that the ancestry of Australian bronzewings goes back to the end of the Paleogene era.

 Description

 All species of pigeons and doves are described as having short necks and legs, and a short, slender bill.